What Donald Trump and Reformer Martin Luther have in common | DW | 10.09.2020

 Harald Welzer, co-curator of the exhibition "From Luther to Twitter.
 Media and the Public Sphere," which opens at Berlin's Deutsches Historisches Museum on September 10, draws parallels between the current US president and Martin Luther, the initiator of the Protestant Reformation in the 16th century: They both recognized the power of an existing medium and transformed it into an influential political tool.

-Gutenberg's printing press existed for 70 years before Luther perceived the added value of fast print production.
+The printing press developed by Gutenberg existed for 70 years before Luther perceived the added value of fast print production.
 Not only did Luther's German version of the New Testament become history's first bestseller, by producing masses of printed flyers and pamphlets, the Reformers established the "Brand Luther."
-The exhibition describes the Protestant Reformation as "the first major media event in European history," and Luther "as the first modern media star."
+The exhibition describes the Protestant Reformation as "the first major media event in European history" and Luther "as the first modern media star."

 Lucas Cranach the Elder and other 16th-century artists contributed to the 'Luther Brand' by creating portraits of the monk

-Similarly, Twitter was created in 2006, but it took several years before the current US president's unconventional use of the platform turned it into a compulsory means of communication for politicians today, as Welzer notes.
+Similarly, Twitter was created in 2006 but it took several years before the current US president's unconventional use of the platform turned it into a compulsory means of communication for politicians today, as Welzer noted.

 Of course, the exhibition goes beyond these two influential figures: "We chose the title 'From Luther to Twitter' and not 'From Luther to Trump' because Twitter is not only connected to Trump, but to many different possibilities," exhibition co-curator Melanie Lyon told DW.